greentfrapp/deep-learning-book-notes/2_Linear_Algebra/README.md

 Finally, if any eigenvalue is zero then the resulting volume will be zero as well.

-`page 49` Proof by induction for PCA.
+`page 49` ToDo: Proof by induction for PCA.